Value to the Nation logo graphic

 USACE undertakes numerous water supply studies each year designed to protect and restore the environment.
 Many of these efforts involve improving fish and wildlife habitats by reallocating water supplies or revising dam operating plans.
 Read more…

-Of the approximately 380 reservoir projects operated and maintained by USACE, 136 currently contain storage space for M&I water supply.
-Combined, the projects contain approximately 7.9 million acre feet of storage space allocated for M&I water supply.
-About 78 percent, or more than 6.2 million acre feet, of this storage is currently under contract.
+Of the approximately 380 reservoir projects operated and maintained by USACE, 135 currently have active M&I agreements containing storage space for M&I water supply.
+Combined, the projects contain approximately 10.4 million acre-feet of storage space allocated for M&I water supply.
+About 90%, or more than 9.3 million acre-feet, of this storage is currently under contract.

 Water supply benefits are estimated by multiplying daily present use water supply yield by 365 days to arrive at an annual yield.
 The resulting number then is multiplied by an estimate of the average price of water in the U.S.